christoph-lechner/wiki-eventstreamer/README.md

 Not in all cases all steps need to be performed.

 For the preparation of the installation guide two virtual machines with fresh installations of Ubuntu Server 24.04.3 LTS were used.
-The step described in below documents can be readily adjusted to your specific environment.
+The procedure described in the installation guide can be readily adjusted to your specific environment.

+## Technologies
+* OS: Ubuntu Server 24.04.3 LTS
+* PostgreSQL v18
+* Python 3.10 or newer
+  * pytest
+* Apache Airflow 3.1.3
+* streamlit